tzrikka/revchat/docs/workflows/bitbucket.md

 > Bitbucket events don't pinpoint changes like GitHub, details can be determined only by storing a snapshot of the PR's metadata and comparing it between update events (or with Bitbucket API calls, but we're avoiding doing that whenever possible).

 - If the PR is marked as a draft / ready to review - announce it
+  - If the PR is ready to review, add to the Slack channel reviewers who were added while the PR was a draft
 - Count the total number of commits in the PR (via API)
 - If the PR title is edited
   - Mention the editing user in a Slack message